Jessie Belle Smothers: WOW - Women Of Wrestling (2013–present)

-Smothers started to wrestle for Women of Wrestling (WOW) under the name Jessie Jones, under the guidelines of WOW's original Selina Majors.
+Smothers started to wrestle for Women of Wrestling (WOW) under the name Jessie Jones, under the guidance of WOW's original Selina Majors.
 Jones worked as a face until WOW moved to AXS TV.
 In an episode that aired on January 25, 2019, Jones argued with Majors, which caused her turning heel in the process, her new character showed to be a stereotype of a redneck who wants to "make wrestling great again".
+Jones and Big Rig Betty won the WOW World Tag Team Championship in a match that took place August 3, 2024 and aired on television the weekend of November 30, 2024.